- This post contains affiliate links. Read more here.

 It’s pretty likely you’ve seen—and cried with—the film version of this children’s classic, but reading this Newberry Honor winner is a whole new experience.

 When Travis is left in charge of caring for his family in his father’s absence, he’s confronted by the unending hardships of frontier life.
 The one bright spot, however, is his blossoming relationship with a stray dog he christens Old Yeller.
-This beloved novel offers a unique slice-of-life look into an important era of American history, but the two main characters are still as relatable as anything modern.Buy Now on Amazon
+This beloved novel offers a unique slice-of-life look into an important era of American history, but the two main characters are still as relatable as anything modern.Find on Amazon

 This modern classic tops the lists of all-time best children’s literature for a good reason.
-Where the Red Fern Grows details the journey of Billy and his two dog pals, Old Dan and Little Ann, as they tough it out through the Great Depression to become the best hunting team in the region.
+“Where the Red Fern Grows” details the journey of Billy and his two dog pals, Old Dan and Little Ann, as they tough it out through the Great Depression to become the best hunting team in the region.

 This is the only true children’s book I’ve included in this list, so I’m throwing it in as a bonus read.
 Charming and funny, Creech’s book functions equally well as a read-aloud bedtime story or a quick read on its own.

-In Love that Dog, Jack finds himself in the unenviable position of having to write poetry when he neither likes it nor thinks it’s something that boys do.
-Through a series of diaristic free-verse poems, we’re slowly introduced to a budding writer’s pivotal relationship with the dog he loves.Buy Now on Amazon
+In “Love That Dog,” Jack finds himself in the unenviable position of having to write poetry when he neither likes it nor thinks it’s something that boys do.
+Through a series of diaristic free-verse poems, we’re slowly introduced to a budding writer’s pivotal relationship with the dog he loves.Find on Amazon

-A classic from Canada, The Incredible Journey by Sheila Burnford tells the story of two dogs and one cat who travel across the country together in search of their owner, who has left for vacation.
-When they sense something is wrong, they set out in the Northern Ontario wilderness and head west to find home.Buy Now on Amazon
+A classic from Canada, “The Incredible Journey” by Sheila Burnford tells the story of two dogs and one cat who travel across the country together in search of their owner, who has left for vacation.
+When they sense something is wrong, they set out in the Northern Ontario wilderness and head west to find home.Find on Amazon

 The first amongst writer/illustrator Alexandra Day’s classic series in a long list of Carl books (including Carl Goes Shopping, Carl’s Christmas, and many more (there are 14).
-This inaugural volume follows Carl, a babysitting Rottweiler, and Madeleine, his infant charge, who he protects (and is ridden by!) as they head out on an adventure.Buy Now on Amazon
+This inaugural volume follows Carl, a babysitting Rottweiler, and Madeleine, his infant charge, who he protects (and is ridden by!) as they head out on an adventure.Find on Amazon